JieunKwon/RESUME/README.md

 o Jan 2012 - Jun 2016

-    Founder and Lead of Volunteer, Technical Support
+    Founder and Lead of Volunteer, Technical Support (Korean Community Library)

-    : Korean Community Library

     -	Technical support of Library’s online management system (about 3,000 books and 400 membership account)
     -	Installing and managing the technical tools for helping volunteer’s task such as barcode machine,